 If you’re looking for a unique way to spend your weekend, check out this article on how to fly fish from a SUP.

-It might sound a little crazy initially, but once you’ve tried it, you’ll see it’s relatively easy!
+It might sound a little wild initially, but once you’ve tried it, you’ll see it’s relatively easy!

 My Best Stand Up Paddle Board (SUP) Fly Fishing Gear